Light is the photographers’ raw ingredient, and in many ways, it’s also the most important aspect of photography.

-If you prefer to avoid working with layers or HDR then here is one of my favorite photography lighting tips to use in post.
+If you prefer to avoid working with layers or HDR then here is one of my favourite photography lighting tips to use in post-production.

 Shoot underexposing by around 1 stop (use exposure compensation -1 on your camera) and, once in Lightroom, increase the Shadows (up to +80 however typically around +40) and decrease the highlights to around -30, to increase the darkness of the sky.

 Who says you can’t shoot action on a rainy day because the light’s too low?

 As said many times, understanding light for photography is essential, as it happens with many skills in our life, and it comes with the experience.

 Get out and try to use more the light for your photo.

 I was travelling in Indonesia, scootering in Lombok island around the start of the raining season.

 A sudden storm opened up tons of photography opportunities as kids started playing in the street.